 Transitioning from foster care into adulthood

 When a child reaches adulthood without achieving permanence through reunification or adoption, they will usually “age out” of the foster care system.
 The best resource for young adults in this situation is relationships with caring adults who can help them successfully navigate adulthood.
 Even if they have not been legally adopted, sometimes former foster parents can provide this kind of positive relationship.
 In other situations, mentors or other community members might step in to provide support and guidance.
-You can find some print resources to help youth aging out of foster care here and here.
+You can find some print resources to help youth aging out of foster care at Child Welfare.

 However they leave foster care, the transition can be a challenge for children and teenagers.
 It need not be an insurmountable challenge though.
 With encouragement and guidance from the caring adults in their lives, these challenges can build resilience and help set children up for a successful future.